-ROBOTICS AND INTELLIGENT MACHINES (Code: ROBO)
+ROBOTICS AND INTELLIGENT MACHINES (ROBO)

 Studies in which the use of machine intelligence is paramount to reducing the reliance on human intervention.
+For studies designed for artistic purpose please consider Technology Enhances the Arts (TECA).

 Biomechanics Cognitive Systems Control Theory Machine Learning Robot Kinematics Other